 - If Chrome finds suspicious or unwanted programs, click on the Remove option.

 Reset chrome browser

-Still need help, lets reset the browser to its default settings
+Still need help, lets’s reset the browser to its default settings

-- Open Chrome browser, type chrome://settings/resetProfileSettings?origin=userclick in address bar and press enter key.
+- Open Chrome browser, type chrome://settings/resetProfileSettings?origin=userclick in the address bar and press enter key.

-- This will prompt for confirming, reset chrome its default setup.
+- This will prompt for confirm, reset chrome to its default setup.